 Areas of focus

-The ACM Chicago Program has three primary areas of focus: Arts, Entrepreneurship, & Urban Studies.
+The ACM Chicago Program has three primary areas of focus: Arts, Entrepreneurship, & Social Justice.
 Students have the opportunity to explore one of these topics in-depth, or participate in classwork and projects across these disciplines.

 Chicago Program: Arts focus